dexiouz/CortisBackend/README.md

 Photos, Comments etc

 A comment can be related or associated to a photo which is also associated to a User.

+"passport.serializeUser(User.serializeUser());
+passport.deserializeUser(User.deserializeUser())" are for reading session, taking an encoded data from session and decoding it